Stock Market News Today: Unraveling the Mysteries of Profitability

 3. Being told that working like a dog from 9 to 5 pm is the right thing to do and that doing that for 30 years plus is what life is all about.

-4. Being told that higher education is the key to everything, in many cases, this higher education is actually the worst education one can receive.
-However, along comes Tom, the neighbourhood idiot and oops, his Pa just happens to know the CEO of IBM.
-Tom now has a 6-figure income and drives a top car, while you slave away after graduating with honours.
+4. Being told that higher education is the key to everything, in many cases, this higher education is actually the worst one can receive.
+However, along comes Tom, the neighbourhood idiot, and oh, his Pa just happens to know the CEO of IBM.
+Tom now has a six-figure income and drives a top car while you slave away after graduating with honours.

 5. You are being told that the American dream is to buy a house with a 30-year mortgage strapped around your neck to give you the illusion that you own the place.
 If that same money were to be invested in an investment yielding 5-8% yearly, you would be far better off.